Kebby-Quake/block-quake/README.md

 ## Block Quake
-A total conversion mod for Quake featuring familiar plasic blocks, by Kebby_
+A total conversion mod for Quake featuring familiar plasic blocks.

-*Please note this mod is not 100% finished, so expect some missing models!*
+*Please note this mod is not 100% finished, so expect some missing models! -Kebby_:gear:*

 ---